xcp-ng/xcp-ng-org/docs/guests.md

 ##### From Xen Orchestra
 * Management agent + device drivers: XO displays "Hardware virtualization with paravirtualization drivers enabled (PVHVM)"
 * Device drivers alone: Xen Orchestra is currently (2020-03-30) unable to detect if the device drivers are installed if the management agent is not installed either.
 See <https://github.com/vatesfr/xen-orchestra/issues/4783>.
 If it displays "No tools detected", it is still possible that the device drivers are present.

-##### From XCP-ng Center
-* Device drivers: the mention "I/O optimized" will be visible in VM details
-* Management agent: the mention "Management Agent" will be visible in VM details.

 ##### From command line
 * Device drivers: `xe vm-param-get param-name=PV-drivers-detected uuid={VM-UUID}`